matiaspakua/tech.notes.io/pages/development/advance_your_spring_development_skills.md

 - **Spring Boot 2.x Actuator**: In 2.x, the Actuator keeps its fundamental intent but simplifies its model, extends its capabilities, and incorporates better defaults.
 This version becomes technology-agnostic.
 It also simplifies its security model by merging it with the application one.
 The latest version now supports the CRUD model as opposed to the old read/write model.

-In essence, the Spring Boot Actuator is used for monitoring our app, gathering metrics, and understanding traffic or the state of our database.
+In essence, the <mark style="background: #FFF3A3A6;">Spring Boot Actuator is used for monitoring our app</mark>, gathering metrics, and understanding traffic or the state of our database.
 It becomes trivial with this dependency.

  Spring Boot Actuator: Production-ready Features. https://docs.spring.io/spring-boot/docs/2.5.6/reference/html/actuator.html.